Luizcostadev/Luizcostadev/README.md

 - 📫 How to reach me **luiz.costa17@outlook.com**

-- ⚡ Fun fact **Gym-rat that loves computers,cats,and a lot I mean a lot of music**
+- ⚡ Fun fact **Gym-rat that loves computers,cats and a lot of music**

 <h3 align="left">Connect with me:</h3>
 <p align="left">